freme-project/freme-project.github.io/knowledge-base/freme-for-sysadmins/gettingStarted_SysAdmins.md

 # Getting started for System Administrators

 To get an overview of the architecture of FREME, have a look at [the freme architecture article](../freme-for-developers/overview-of-the-freme-architecture.html).
 A short description how FREME is set up and started can be found [here](../freme-for-sysadmins/start-and-run-freme.html).
+There is a also a [video tutorial how to install FREME from scratch](../../tutorials/installation-tutorial).

 ## Create and run the FREME package